 |Route||Duration||Number of Daily Trains||Ticket Prices|

 |Hong Kong – Shenzhen||14 to 28 min||82 pairs on weekdays; 92 pairs on weekends||US$12–19|

 |Hong Kong – Guangzhou||47 min to 1 h 17 min||33 pairs per day||US$33–53|

 |Hong Kong – Futian||14 to 17 min||35 pairs per day||US$12–19|

 |Hong Kong – Humen||38 to 56 min||18 pairs per day||US$27–41|

 |Route||Train Number||Duration||Number of daily trains||Ticket Prices|

-High-speed trains to/from Hong Kong operate at Hong Kong West Kowloon Station, which is newly-built for operating high-speed trains between Mainland China and Hong Kong.
+High-speed trains to/from Hong Kong operate at Hong Kong West Kowloon Station, which is newly built for operating high-speed trains between the Chinese mainland and Hong Kong.
 Ordinary trains operate at Hung Hom Railway Station.